Murciano207/SpookFinance-docs/guides/crp-tutorial.md

 Now we're in business!
 The pool will already be set up for public swapping, and depending on the permissions settings, possibly public liquidity provision as well.
 The Core Pool will show up on the Exchange GUI.

 {% hint style="info" %}
-Refer to [Exchange and Reward Listing](../protocol/bal-liquidity-mining/exchange-and-reward-listing.md) for instructions on adding any new tokens you might be introducing to the Exchange GUI, and making them eligible for BAL governance token rewards.
+Refer to [Exchange and Reward Listing](../protocol/bal-liquidity-mining/exchange-and-reward-listing.md) for instructions on adding any new tokens you might be introducing to the Exchange GUI, and making them eligible for YOGI governance token rewards.
 Rewards are distributed weekly, and are not applied retroactively, so you'll need to have the token approved by 00:00 UTC the Monday **before** you launch your pool.
 {% endhint %}

 {% hint style="danger" %}
-If your smart pool is eligible for BAL rewards, rewards will be redirected to LPs - as long as you create the pool through our standard factory.
+If your smart pool is eligible for YOGI rewards, rewards will be redirected to LPs - as long as you create the pool through our standard factory.
 If you create a new pool using a different factory, or deploy a pool contract directly, you will need to apply for a redirect or redistribution.

 The process for the redirect is to make a pull request to update [this file](https://github.com/balancer-labs/bal-mining-scripts/blob/master/redirect.json) in our script repository with the CRP and your wallet address, along with proof that you own the pool \(e.g., the CRP deployment transaction hash\).
 Here's an [example request](https://github.com/balancer-labs/bal-mining-scripts/pull/11). \(Redistribution will be similar, but is not yet released.\)
 {% endhint %}